Our sitemate Lauren and I had a Girls’ Club that met every Sunday

 Advise him and wake him up and advise him

-Let him respect me—let me respect him—Let’s not look down on each other
+Let him respect me—let me respect him—Let’s not look down on

 Whenever, wherever, love shall win!
 Wa!*